 Or if you are a great chef or love to bake, you could also make something of your own, like homemade cookies or jam made from berries out of your own garden.
 Either way, these gifts won’t take up space once they have been used.
 And let’s face it, chocolate or homemade cookies probably won’t even survive Christmas Day.

 Yes, that’s right.
 Just gift them nothing.
 Now I know this is a touchy subject and a lot of people seem to still have a huge problem with that.
 I still haven’t managed to convince my own family to fully embrace this.
-But I encourage you to suggest a gift-free Christmas for your family.
+But I encourage you to suggest a gift-free Christmas or birthday for your family.
 With a little bit of persuasion, I’m sure your family will realize that nobody really needs any more stuff.
 Also, imagine the relief if they think about not having to do any Christmas shopping this year.